skrub-data/skrub/doc/modules/configuration/customizing_configuration.rst

 This alters the behavior of skrub in the current script.
 Each configuration parameter has an environment variable that can be used to set it permanently.

-Additionally, a |config_context| is provided to allows temporarily altering the
+Additionally, a |config_context| is provided to allow temporarily altering the
 configuration:

 >>> import skrub
 >>> with skrub.config_context(max_plot_columns=1):
 ...     pass

-With the context, only the code called from within the ``with`` statement is altered.
+Within this context, only the code executed inside the ``with`` statement is affected.

-The |get_config| function allows to retrieve the current configuration.
+The |get_config| function allows retrieving the current configuration.

 Configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~